maelstrom-software/maelstrom/doc/book/src/worker.md

 ## Command-Line Options

-The `maelstrom-worker` supports the [standard command-line options](../standard-cli.md), as well as a number of [configuration values](worker/config.md), which are covered in the next chapter.
+`maelstrom-worker` supports the [standard command-line options](../standard-cli.md), as well as a number of [configuration values](worker/config.md), which are covered in the next chapter.